 Just 11 percent of American moved in 2017, the lowest amount since the U.S. Census Bureau began tracking the statistics in 1948 (when more than 20 percent of the population moved).

 The essentials box should be the last box you pack before you move out of your old home.
 But it's a good idea, while you're going through the cupboards, drawers, and shelves, to identify what you'll need for the first few hours and days in your new home.
 This box will be the first box you open and should include items that will enable you to provide small meals, clean your home, deal with small emergencies and possibly entertain your family while you unpack the rest of your home.

-If you're moving to another state or new city - and you've hired long distance movers, then the essentials box is even more important.
-Your movers may get delayed and you'll need enough stuff to get you through a week or more at your new place, so make sure you pack your essentials box with everything you'll need.
+If you're moving to another state or a new city and you've hired long distance movers, then the essentials box is even more important.
+Your movers may get delayed, and you'll need enough stuff to get you through a week or more at your new place, so make sure you pack your essentials box with everything you'll need.

 Some people opt for packing an essentials box for every room in their house.
-I tend to pack one box with essentials for doing daily tasks then one box per family member which I take with us when we travel to our new home, packing it in the car or flying it with us to our new home.
+A classic strategy is to pack one box with essentials for doing daily tasks than one box per family member going to the new home.

 - Toilet Paper (Thanks to reader, Laura, for this essential item!)